bioint/DSEO/docs/methods.md

 We expect learners to use DSEO terms to help them find the resources they need for the data science problems they are trying to solve.
-Thus, we wanted the terms in DSEO to allow learners to find resources relevant to where they are in the data analysis life cycle, what field where they are applying data science to, what datatypes they are working with, what programming tools that they prefer, what modality they want to use to learn, and what level of difficulty is appropriate for them.
+Thus, we wanted the terms in DSEO to allow learners to find resources relevant to where they are in the data analysis life cycle, what field they are applying data science to, what datatypes they are working with, what programming tools they prefer, what modality they want to use to learn, and what level of difficulty is appropriate for them.

 Early in the development process, we looked at MOOC specializations and degree programs to